codefinity/oeuvre/README.md

 	I want to be able to reset my password

 #FFPR-S1
+Scenario: Password reset requested by an Active User with Correct EMail Id
+	Given I am a regestered User #BusinessRule-1
+	And I am an Active User #BusinessRule-2
+	When For reseting my password I enter EMail-Id I had given at the time of registration Then I should get the Email with Password Reset Link #DomainEvent #Command

+#FFPR-S2
-Scenario: Password reset requested with Correct EMail Id
+Scenario: Password reset requested by an InActive User with Correct EMail Id
-	Given I am a regestered Member
+	Given I am a regestered User
+	And I am an InActive User
-	And For reseting my password I am asked my EMail-Id I had provided at the time of registration When I provide my Correct EMail-Id
+	When For reseting my password I enter EMail-Id I had given at the time of registration Then I should NOT get the Email with Password Reset Link

+#FFPR-S3
+Scenario: Password reset requested by an Active User with Wrong EMail Id
+	Given I am a regestered User
+	And I am an Active User
-	Then I should get the Password Reset Link in my email
+	When For reseting my password I enter EMail-Id I had given at the time of registration Then I should NOT get the Email with Password Reset Link

-#FFPR-S1
+#FFPR-S4
-Scenario: Password reset requested with Wrong EMail Id
+Scenario: Password reset requested by an InActive User with Wrong EMail Id
-	Given I am a regestered Member
+	Given I am a regestered User
+	And I am an Active User
-	And For reseting my password I am asked my EMail-Id I had provided at the time of registration When I provide an InCorrect EMail-Id
+	When For reseting my password I enter EMail-Id I had given at the time of registration Then I should NOT get the Email with Password Reset Link
-	Then password reset EMail should not be sent

 ```